 Q) NSHSS offers many opportunities for its members from scholarships, leadership programs, study abroad opportunities, and internships.
 How do you think NSHSS will add to your current list of accomplishments?

-A) I believe that the NSHSS, alone, is an astounding attainment, a window of opportunity, and is on a comparatively broader scale than some of my previous accomplishments.
+A) I believe that membership with NSHSS, alone, is an astounding attainment, a window of opportunity, and is on a comparatively broader scale than some of my previous accomplishments.
 Therefore, by adding this program to my resume, it will ultimately increase the value of all of my achievements while helping me ascend to new heights in my life and going forward.

 Q) What advice would you give to your fellow NSHSS members about participating in activities that promote their personal development?
 Also, what fitness advice would you share with your peers?